 PhD students give and can attend seminars within schools and attend special school-based research days.
 There is also a wide range of public lectures and events given by high profile speakers, which PhD students regularly attend.

 Development programme content

 In the first year of study a central programme of training, aligned to the Vitae Researcher Development Framework, is available to all research students.
-Additional resources complement this and are available through our awarding bodies for research degrees, Liverpool Hope University and the University of Surrey.
+Additional resources complement this and are available through our awarding bodies for research degrees.

 Online training provision is also available via the UEA Online PGR Training Series.
 This virtual resource is particularly suitable to part-time students and students based overseas.